 Video: Imagineers reveal new Walt Disney and Mickey Mouse “Storytellers” statue for Disney California Adventure

-The statue, featuring Walt in a fedora and casual clothes instead of a suit, will sit on the ground, rather than up on a pedestal as the Partners statue exists at Disneyland.
-The goal is to bring visitors to the park eye-to-eye with Walt, experiencing California in the way that he did, on the same level - quite literally.
+The statue, featuring Walt in a fedora and casual clothes instead of a suit, will sit on the ground, rather than upon a pedestal as the Partners statue exists at Disneyland.
+The goal is to bring visitors to the park eye-to-eye with Walt, experiencing California in the way that he did, on the same level – quite literally.

 Between the makeover of soon-to-be Buena Vista Street and the historic importance of the Carthay Circle Theatre, replicated in the park, guests visiting Disney California Adventure in 2012 when the project is completed will find themselves immersed in a world that helped to inspire all that became the Walt Disney Company and its decades of treasured and timeless works.